dobtco/wintersmith-knowledge-base/contents/articles/dashboard/accounts/two_factor_auth.md

 ## Signing in with two-factor authentication enabled

 To sign in to your DOBT account with two-factor authentication enabled, enter your email and password as you normally would.

+- *If you're using the Google Authenticator app*:
+Open Google Authenticator on your smartphone and note the DOBT verification code.

+- *If you're using the Authy smartphone app*:
+Open Authy on your smartphone, press "DOBT," and note your verification code.

-Then, open Authy (if you're using the Chrome app, you'll have to enter your master password), click "DOBT," and copy your verification code.
+- *If you're using the Authy Chrome app*:
+Open Authy, enter your master password, click "DOBT," and copy your verification code.

 Next, enter that verification code into the DOBT Dashboard page and click "Sign in."

 ![login with 2fa](../images/2fa_login_verify.png)